freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 static IP when you are able to connect using the Tor Connection assistant, and you see the message "Connected to Tor successfully".

-Troubleshooting: DNS Servers and the Unsafe Browser
+Troubleshooting: DNS servers and the Unsafe Browser
 '''''''''''''''''''''''''''''''''''''''''''''''''''

 After saving the new network configuration, you may still encounter the